MySims Agents

 MySims Agents is a 2009 mystery life simulation video game published by Electronic Arts.
-The fifth instalment in the MySims series, it was released in Europe on September 25, 2009 for both the Nintendo DS and the Wii.
+The fifth instalment in the MySims series, it was released in Europe on September 25, 2009, and in Australia on October 5, 2009 for both the Nintendo DS and the Wii.
 It was slated for release on June 16 in North America for both consoles, but was instead released on September 29.
 In the Wii version, the player is tasked with solving several cases which help the player determine the evil plot of the game's antagonist, while unlocking additional features which are essential to completing the game.
 For the DS version, the player has to take part in several minigames and interact with various townspeople to find a thief who attempts to steal a secret treasure.

 Upon release, the Wii version received positive reviews from critics, who complimented the game's graphics and storyline, but criticized the game's lack of challenge.
 Conversely, the DS version received mixed reviews, with reviewers criticizing the minigames and graphics and considering its gameplay to be incoherent.